nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 If the user supplies an `event` command, the `editEvent()` method will be invoked.
 This method extracts the `eventName`, `location`, `startDateTime`, `endDateTime` and `comments` string to return a new instance of the `Event` class.

+Afterwards, the task will be checked to see whether it is a `RepeatEvent` task type.
+If it is not, it will proceed to **Step 6**.
+If it is a `RepeatEvent` task, the edited task as well as the task to be edited is passed to a `editRepeatEvent` method to edit the repeated task.
+In the `editRepeatEvent` method, the `numOfPeriod`, `typeOfPeriod`, `originalDateAndTime` and `periodCounter` will be extracted to be passed into creating a new `RepeatEvent` task.

 **Step 6**
 This newly instanced class (either `Assignment` or `Event`) will be passed into the method `editTask()` of the `TaskList` class.
 The `editTask()` method of the `TaskList` class uses Java’s `ArrayList` `set()` method to replace the task.